 About the Frameworks

 The National Planning Frameworks, one for each preparedness mission area, describe how the whole community works together to achieve the National Preparedness Goal.
 The Goal is: “A secure and resilient nation with the capabilities required across the whole community to prevent, protect against, mitigate, respond to, and recover from the threats and hazards that pose the greatest risk.”
-The Goal is the cornerstone for the implementation of Presidential Policy Directive / PPD-8: National Preparedness.
+The Goal is the cornerstone for the implementation of the National Preparedness System.

 The National Planning Frameworks are part of the National Preparedness System.
 There is one Framework for each of the five preparedness mission areas: